Polynomial Dedekind domains with finite residue fields of prime characteristic

 Loper and Werner exhibit a construction of Pr\"ufer domains between $\Z[X]$ and $\Q[X]$ in \cite{LopWer} in order to show the existence of a Pr\"ufer domain strictly contained in $\Int(\Z)$.
-As in the work of Eakin and Heinzer \cite{EakHei} mentioned in the Introduction, their construction is obtained by intersecting a suitable family of valuation domains indexed by the set $\PP$ of prime numbers with $\Q[X]$.
-A valuation domain of this family is equal to $V_{p,\alpha}$, for some $\alpha\in\overline{\Z_p}$, by Theorem \ref{extension Vpa}.
+As in the work of Eakin and Heinzer \cite{EakHei} mentioned in the Introduction, their construction is obtained by intersecting a suitable family of valuation domains of $\Q(X)$ indexed by $\PP$ with $\Q[X]$.
+A valuation domain of this family is equal to $V_{p,\alpha}$, for some $\alpha\in\overline{\Z_p}$, by Theorem \ref{extension Vpa} and the fact that $X$ is in every valuation domain of this family.
 As it has already been observed in \cite[Remark 2.8]{PerTransc}, a ring of the Loper and Werner's construction can be represented as a generalized ring of integer-valued polynomials $\IntQ(\uE,\ohZ)$, for a suitable subset $\uE$ of $\ohZ$ which satisfies the following definition. \begin{Def} Let $\uE=\prod_{p\in\PP} E_p\subset\ohZ$.
-We say that $\uE$ is locally bounded, if, for each prime $p$, $E_p$ is a subset of $\overline{\Z_p}$ of bounded degree, that is, $\{[\Q_p(\alpha):\Q_p]\mid\alpha\in E_p\}$ is bounded. \end{Def} Note that some of the components $E_p$ of $\uE$ may be equal to the empty set.
+We say that $\uE$ is locally bounded, if, for each prime $p$, $E_p$ is a subset of $\overline{\Z_p}$ of bounded degree, that is, $\{[\Q_p(\alpha):\Q_p]\mid\alpha\in E_p\}$ is bounded. \end{Def} As we have already said above, some of the components $E_p$ of $\uE$ may be equal to the empty set.
 Since $\Q_p$ has at most finitely many extensions of degree bounded by some fixed positive integer, if $E_p\subset\overline{\Z_p}$ has bounded degree then $E_p$ is contained in a finite extension of $\Q_p$.

 By Theorem \ref{extension Vpa}, a Pr\"ufer domain constructed in \cite{LopWer} can be represented as the following intersection of valuation domains (see also \cite{ChabPer}), where $\uE=\prod_{p\in\PP}E_p\subset \ohZ$ is locally bounded: